-It is important that you understand the definitions of the employment classifications at The County and know your classification.
+It is important that you understand the definitions of the employment classifications at The07-0 County and know your classification.
 Your employment classification helps determine your employment status and what benefits for which you are eligible.
 If you have questions or are not sure what your employment classification is, please see your supervisor or Human Resources.
-The County classifies its employees as follows:
+The07-0 County classifies its employees as follows:

-Introductory employees: Employees begin employment with The County as introductory employees.
+Introductory employees: Employees begin employment with The07-0 County as introductory employees.
 Such employees' performances are evaluated during this time to determine whether further employment in a specific position or with the County is appropriate.
 After satisfactorily completing the introductory period, employees will be informed of their new employment classification.
 (Introductory employees are referred to as "probationary employees" for purposes of the Grievance Policy and are thus not entitled to access the Grievance Procedure.

-Full-time regular employees: Employees hired to work The County's normal, full-time, forty-hour workweek on a regular basis who have completed the introductory period.
+Full-time regular employees: Employees hired to work The07-0 County's normal, full-time, forty-hour workweek on a regular basis who have completed the introductory period.
 Such employees may be "exempt" or "nonexempt" as defined below.
 Full-time employees are entitled to the benefits stated in this handbook provided they qualify for each individual benefit.

 Part-time regular employees: Employees hired to work fewer than forty hours per week on a regular basis.
 Such employees may be "exempt" or "nonexempt" as defined below.
-While they do receive all legally mandated benefits (such as Social Security and workers' compensation insurance), they are ineligible for all of Pulaski County's other benefit programs.
+While they do receive all legally mandated benefits (such as Social Security and workers' compensation insurance), they are ineligible for all of Pulaski County's other benefit programs with the exception of leave time.

 Temporary employees: Employees engaged to work full-time or part-time with the understanding that their employment will be terminated no later than on completion of a specific assignment.
 Such employees may be "exempt" or "nonexempt" as defined below.
-Employees hired from temporary employment agencies for specific assignments are employees of the respective agency and not of The County.
-Temporary employees are not eligible for benefits.
+Employees hired from temporary employment agencies for specific assignments are employees of the respective agency and not of The07-0 County.
+Temporary employees are not eligible for benefits including leave time.